-The end result is a fabric that definitely looks more knitted than crocheted.
-The fabric you end up with has the look, feel, texture and drape of a weft knitted fabric.
-Structurally, the fabrics you create with this tool can be called "knit".
-That makes Knooking a nice choice for the crocheter who hasn't taken to knitting but wants to create knit-like fabric.
+The result is a fabric that looks more knitted than crocheted.
+The fabric you end up with has the look, feel, texture, and drape of a weft knitted fabric.
+Structurally, the fabrics you create with this tool can be called "knit."
+That makes Knooking an excellent choice for the crocheter who hasn't taken to knitting but wants to create knit-like fabric.

 How to Begin Knooking

 The best way to find out if you like Knooking is to give it a try.
 The best way to give it a try is to get the Knook Beginner Kit.
 The beginner's kit includes 3 Knook tools - sizes G - 6 (4.0 mm), H -8 (5.0 mm), and I - 9 (5.5 mm).
 The beginner's kit for Knooking also includes 3 silky cords and an instruction booklet that teaches you how to Knook and provides you with 4 Knooking patterns to get you started on your way to making items.